nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `tank add d/<TANK_NAME>`

-Prefixes:
+Parameters:
+* Prefix parameters:
-* `d/` - Specifies the name of the tank
+  * `d/` - [Description prefix.](#description-ddescription) Specifies the name of the tank

 > :information_source: Additional information: You cannot add tanks with the same description to *Fish Ahoy!*
+> <br> Descriptions are case-sensitive also!

 Examples:
-* `tank add d/tank 1` adds a new tank with the following details:
+* `tank add d/Freshwater tank` adds a new tank with the following details:
-  * Description: tank 1
+  * Description: Freshwater tank

 ### Deleting a tank: `tank delete`

-Delete a tank entry from *Fish Ahoy!*
+You can delete a tank entry from *Fish Ahoy!* with the `tank delete` command.

-Use this command to remove tanks from the system, if you happen to change your existing tanks.
+Use this command to remove tanks from the system, when you are retiring a tank.

 Format: `tank delete <TANK_INDEX>`